amandaestevez/SOFTWARE-QA/00-SOFTWARE-DEVELOPMENT-LIFECYCLE-SDLC/001-SLDC-TESTING-&-QA.md

 ## What is the Software Development Lifecycle (SDLC)?
 SDLC is a process used to create software that meets the stakeholders' requirements cost-efficiently.
 It helps developers avoid rework by building software per the client's needs and receiving constant feedback.

+Examples of the different SLDC models include: Waterfall and V-model (sequential); spiral model and prototyping (iterative); and united process (incremental).

+## Why is the SDLC Choice Relevant to Testing?

+According to the [ISTQB Certified Tester - Foundation Level Syllabus - v4.0](https://istqb-main-web-prod.s3.amazonaws.com/media/documents/ISTQB_CTFL_Syllabus-v4.0.pdf), testing must be adapted to the chosen SDLC process to succeed.
+The SDLC method deeply impacts the scope and timing of testing activities.

 ## Testing & The Software Development Lifecycle
 The below RUP diagram created by IBM shows that Testing & QA is present throughout the entire SDLC: